rinde/more_collections/doc/vec_map.md

 # VecMap

 `VecMap` is a `Vec`-backed map, for faster random access.
 Keys need to implement the `IndexKey` trait instead of `Hash`.
-A typical use case is to use in conjunction with newtypes that wrap an integer.
+A typical use case is in conjunction with newtypes that wrap an integer.

 Below is an overview of all methods and traits that are implemented for `VecMap`.
 The list uses the methods and traits implemented by `IndexMap` as a reference.
 Pull requests are welcome for any not yet implemented methods and traits.